The Summer Session 2020 schedule of classes goes live on February 1, 2020.

-- GEP courses explore a variety of academic disciplines essential for a well-rounded citizen.
+- GEP courses explore a variety of academic disciplines essential for a well-educated citizen.
 UMBC degree seeking students must meet GEP requirements before graduating.

 - Evening courses provide flexible scheduling options.

 - Shady Grove courses are a convenient option for students living in Montgomery County and the surrounding areas to take UMBC classes without driving to the main campus.
-During summer session, classes at the Universities at Shady Grove are open to all UMBC students.
+During summer/winter sessions, classes at the Universities at Shady Grove are open to all UMBC students.

 - Courses with prerequisites require successful completion of (or current enrollment in) specific courses identified in the schedule of classes.
 Special permission may be required, especially for visiting students.

-The course syllabi available in these archives are from previous summer and winter sessions, and should only be used as a planning tool.
-Course instructors will distribute their syllabi for the current session at the beginning of each course or post them on Blackboard prior to the start of the session.
+Syllabi in the archives are from previous summer and winter sessions, and should only be used for planning purposes.
+Course instructors will distribute their syllabi at the beginning of class or post them on Blackboard before the session begins.

 - There may not be an archived course syllabus for every course offered during the current session.